 Intersectionality, first coined by Kimberle Crenshaw refers to a complex, cumulative way in which the effects of multiple forms of discrimination (such as cisheterosexism, racism, classism, and ableism) combine, overlap, or intersect, especially in the experiences of marginalized individuals or groups.
 How people access supports, including barriers that may prevent them from seeking supports are all impacted by their intersectional identities.

 The exposure of the private or intimate parts of the body in a lewd or sexual manner, in a public place, when the perpetrator may be readily observed.
 Indecent exposure includes exhibitionism.

 A culture which normalizes, trivializes and excuses sexual violence or blames survivors for having experienced sexual violence.
 It can be expressed through dominant societal ideas, prevalent attitudes, social practices, media content or through institutions which condone sexual violence either implicitly or explicitly.

-When an individual who has experienced sexual violence informs the Sexual Violence Response Office about their experience through a formal process that involves an expectation that formal action will be taken against the respondent.
+When an individual who has experienced sexual violence informs The Centre for Sexual Violence Response, Support & Education about their experience through a formal process that involves an expectation that formal action will be taken against the respondent.

 A report includes particulars of the sexual violence (e.g. names, date, details of what occurred).
 Reports can be made internally to the University or externally to bodies such as police services, the Criminal Injuries Compensation Board, the Human Rights Commission or through civil actions.